PdCure.org

 • able to cross through the neuron cell wall and enter into the neuron

-• able to dissolve the aggregated alpha-synuclein protein to restore neuron signalling
+• able to dissolve the misfolded or aggregated alpha-synuclein protein to restore neuron signalling

-After reviewing over 100 potential cures, we became very discouraged as none could perform all three tasks required to restore neuron signalling, that is until we came across some promising research by Dr. Xiaobo Mao, Associate Professor of Neurology and member of the Institute for Cell Engineering at Johns Hopkins University in collaboration with the University of Michigan, developer of the nanobody platform.
-Their treatment could process as much as 80% of the aggregated alpha-synuclein protein in a mouse study.
+After reviewing over 100 potential "cures", we became very discouraged as none could perform all three tasks required to restore neuron signalling, that is until we came across some promising research by Dr. Xiaobo Mao, Associate Professor of Neurology and member of the Institute for Cell Engineering at Johns Hopkins University in collaboration with the University of Michigan, developer of the nanobody platform.
+Their second generation of the treatment processed as much as 80% of the aggregated alpha-synuclein protein in a mouse study.
 Before they can perform human trials, the researchers must perform some additional pre-clinical mouse trials looking at long term effects.

-The success of PFFNB2 has lead to development of a second generation drug which improved alpha-synuclein clearance from 30% to 80% and is in need of funding for an in vivo mouse study.
+The success of the first generation of PFFNB2 has lead to development of a second generation drug which improved alpha-synuclein clearance from 30% to 80% and is currently in an in-vivo mouse study.

 Interview with Prof. Xiaobo Mao from Johns Hopkins and Prof. Wenjing Wang from the University of Michigan about their nanobody treatment for Parkinson's.